mageni/.github/profile/README.md

 If you believe that, according to the DMCA, we are missing something, drop us an email to dmca@mageni.net

 **Please note that the DMCA requires that you swear to the facts in your copyright complaint under penalty of perjury.
 It is a federal crime to intentionally lie in a sworn declaration.
 (See U.S. Code, Title 18, Section 1621.)
 Submitting false information could also result in civil liability — that is, you could get sued for money damages.
-The DMCA itself provides for damages against any person who knowingly materially misrepresents that material or activity is infringing.**
+The DMCA itself provides for damages against <i>any</i> person who knowingly materially misrepresents that material or activity is infringing.**

 ### Free, forever free.